-There are more than approximately 3,500 miles designated as scenic byways in Virginia.
+There are more than 3,500 miles designated as scenic byways in Virginia.

-The regions highlighted here offer a very small sample of the wonderful variety you'll find on these scenic and historic roads across the commonwealth.
+The regions highlighted here are a very small sample of the wonderful variety you'll find on these scenic and historic roads across the commonwealth.
 Click the links for maps and more details.

 As you continue on Route 39 toward the West Virginia state line, you'll pass the Hidden Valley and Blowing Springs recreation areas, with opportunities for camping, hiking and fishing.

-Connecting the state and confederate capital of Richmond with the colonial capital of Williamsburg, this byways tour starts with a visit to the Capitol Building in Richmond, or with St. John's Church.
+Connecting the state and confederate capital with the colonial capital of Williamsburg, this byways tour starts with a visit to the Capitol Building in Richmond, or with St. John's Church.

 Virginia's Millennium Legacy Trails